atalatable/chapter-tracker/README.md

 - [ ] Find a new name :(
 - [ ] Make an icon/logo
 - [ ] Find ideas to make it better :)
+- [ ] Have a global server and have accounts to share lists